 However, after realising the pervasive oppression affecting himself and his community, Mandela’s focus shifted.
 He recognised that true freedom encompassed the liberation of his people from systemic injustices and racial discrimination.

-His realisation transformed Mandela into a dedicated activist, willing to sacrifice personal comforts for the greater cause.
+His realisation transformed him into a dedicated activist, willing to sacrifice personal comforts for a more significant cause.
 He understood that freedom was indivisible and that the oppression of any group diminished the freedom of all.
-Thus, Mandela’s journey reflected a deepening understanding of freedom’s interconnectedness with the broader struggle against oppression.
+Thus, Mandela’s journey reflected a deepening understanding of the interconnectedness of liberty with the broader struggle against oppression.

 Important Passages/Lines “Nelson Mandela: Long Walk to Freedom”:

 2. “Out of the experience of an extraordinary human disaster that lasted too long, must be born a society of which all humanity will be proud.”
-This line reflects on the enduring struggle against apartheid, characterising it as an “extraordinary human disaster” that persisted for too long.
+Reflects on the enduring struggle against apartheid, characterising it as an “extraordinary human disaster” that persisted for too long.
 It underscores the necessity of emerging from this dark chapter to establish a society where all humanity can take pride.

 3. “We have, at last, achieved our political emancipation.”
 It signifies the culmination of the struggle for political liberation, declaring that the people have finally attained their political freedom after years of oppression under apartheid.

 4. “We pledge ourselves to liberate all our people from the continuing bondage of poverty, deprivation, suffering, gender and other discrimination.”
-Mandela and his compatriots pledge to work towards the liberation of all South Africans from various forms of oppression and discrimination, including poverty, deprivation, suffering, and gender discrimination.
-The commitment reflects the broader goals of the liberation movement beyond political emancipation, aiming for social and economic justice for all citizens.
+Mandela and his compatriots pledged to work towards the liberation of all South Africans from various forms of oppression and discrimination, including poverty, deprivation, suffering, and gender discrimination.
+The commitment reflects the broader goals of the liberation movement, which extend beyond political emancipation, aiming for social and economic justice for all citizens.

 5. “Never, never, and never again shall it be that this beautiful land will again experience the oppression of one by another.”
 Mandela declared an unwavering commitment to ensuring that South Africa never returned to the oppressive system of apartheid, where one group was subjected to the domination of another.
 This statement underscores the determination to build a society based on equality, justice, and respect for all individuals, regardless of race or background.

 6. “The sun shall never set on so glorious a human achievement.”
 Here, Mandela expresses his belief in the enduring significance and impact of South Africa’s achievement in overcoming apartheid.
-By proclaiming that the sun shall never set on this glorious human achievement, he suggests that the legacy of freedom and justice established in South Africa will remain enduring and far-reaching, casting a bright light for future generations.
+By proclaiming that the sun shall never set on this glorious human achievement, he suggests that the legacy of freedom and justice established in South Africa will endure and have a far-reaching impact, casting a bright light for future generations.

 8. “The day was symbolised for me by the playing of our two national anthems…” Mandela reflects on the symbolic significance of hearing the old and new national anthems during the inauguration ceremony.